Time and frequency transfer: Two-way

-In a two-way time transfer system, the two peers will both transmit, and will also receive each other's messages, thus performing two one-way time transfers to determine the difference between the remote clock and the local clock.
+In a two-way time transfer system, the two peers will both transmit and receive each other's messages, thus performing two one-way time transfers to determine the difference between the remote clock and the local clock.
 The sum of these time differences is the round-trip delay between the two nodes.
 It is often assumed that this delay is evenly distributed between the directions between the peers.
 Under this assumption, half the round-trip delay is the propagation delay to be compensated.
 A drawback is that the two-way propagation delay must be measured and used to calculate a delay correction.
 That function can be implemented in the reference source, in which case the source capacity limits the number of clients that can be served, or by software in each client.
 The NIST provides a time reference service to computer users on the Internet, based on Java applets loaded by each client.
 The two-way satellite time and frequency transfer (TWSTFT) system being used in comparison among some time laboratories uses a satellite for a common link between the laboratories.
 The Network Time Protocol uses packet-based messages over an IP network.

+Historically, the telegraphic determination of longitude was an important way to connect two points.
+It could be used one-way or two-way, with each observatory potentially correcting the other's time or position.
+Telegraphy methods of the 19th century established many of the same techniques used in modern times, including round-trip time delay calculations and time synchronization in the 15 to 25 millisecond range.